 If you and your spouse had or adopted a baby born during the tax year, you may claim the lesser of $3,000 or your combined earned income as expenses.
 This is true no matter how much you actually paid in expenses or how many children were born.
 See “Requirements” (above) for details on eligibility.

-You must check the box on Schedule M1CD to indicate that you’re claiming the credit for a baby born during the tax year and use the worksheet in the form instructions to determine the amount of your credit.
+You must check the box on Schedule M1CD to indicate that you’re claiming the credit for a baby born during the tax year.
+Use the worksheet in the form instructions to determine the amount of your credit if your federal credit for the child was based on less than $3,000 of expenses.

 Licensed Family Daycare Providers Who Care for Their Own Child